CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

   * value is Float
   * default is 10.0

-## INTEGRATED viruses branch: options to select final viral contigs
+## INTEGRATED viruses branch: arguments to select final viral contigs
 At the end of the workflow DoViP keeps only the INTEGRATED viruses that fulfill certain criteria.
 The selection depends on the method used by CheckV to estimate the viral contig completeness, on the value of the viral contig completeness, and on the number of initial predictors that outputted the respective viral contig.

 ### If CheckV could not estimate the completeness of the viral contigs: